OpenBfS/UncertRadio/docs/doc_files/first_steps/TABS/Equations.rst

-1) One must begin with the first enabled ASCII text field (the uppermost, the only one enabled when beginning with a new project), in which equations are to be inserted line-by-line: `Text field for equations <#text-field-for-equations>`__
+1) One must begin with the first enabled ASCII text field (the uppermost, the only one enabled when beginning with a new project), in which equations are to be inserted line-by-line: :ref:`text field for equations`.

-2) If all equations have been given formula symbols are extracted from them by clicking the **button** **"Load symbols(1) from equations"**, followed by a syntax check using the internal function parser and the symbols are loaded into a table which then may be edited and values in
+1) If all equations have been given formula symbols are extracted from them by clicking the **button** **"Load symbols(1) from equations"**, followed by a syntax check using the internal function parser and the symbols are loaded into a table which then may be edited and values in